nathantypanski/nathantypanski.com/blog/2021-12-24-jws-nightmare.md

 ## Protocols should be defensive against implementations

-I'm not a cryptographer, so when I'm forced to grapple with something involving cryptography, I like it to be so stupid simple that it's obviously correct.
+When I'm forced to grapple with something involving cryptography, I like it to be so stupid simple that it's obviously correct.
 If I'm reviewing code that includes cryptography parts, I want it to be so obviously flawless that there's no debate---even among relative amateurs---about its correctness.

 Primitives should be outsourced to sound, well-regarded libraries where possible.
 In fact, as much as we can should build upon a battle-tested, fuzzed, expertly-developed implementation.